-Following receipt of a general complaint, OSC will notify the respondent(s) that a complaint has been received and will provide a list of policies alleged to have been violated.
+Following receipt of a general complaint, OSCCS will notify the respondent(s) that a complaint has been received and will provide a list of policies alleged to have been violated.
+If OSCCS reviews the general complaint and, accepting all factual allegations as true, determines that the allegations do not rise to the level of a policy violation, the OSCCS may dismiss the complaint without notifying the respondent.
+OSCCS may, but is not required to, consult with the Chair before dismissing a complaint at this stage.

-i.
-Respondent is required to meet with OSC.
-The purpose of this initial meeting is to give the respondent an opportunity to respond to the allegations verbally, provide an opportunity for the respondent to reflect on and learn from their behavior, and discuss the COD procedures.
+- i.
+Respondent is required to meet with OSCCS.
+The purpose of this initial meeting is to give the respondent an opportunity to respond to the allegations verbally, provide an opportunity for the respondent to reflect on and learn from their behavior, and discuss the COD procedures. - ii.

-ii.
 Following the initial meeting, the respondent has an opportunity to submit a written statement to the COD.
-If the respondent chooses to submit a statement, it must be submitted to the OSC within five business days of the initial meeting with OSC.
-The respondent may waive the right to this five-day period to request expedited COD action.
-The waiver must be submitted in writing to the OSC.
-If an Investigation is conducted, the respondent can submit the written statement after the Investigation is completed.

-iii.
-The respondent will be required to certify that their written response is their own original work and the respondent must cite sources, editors, and collaborators appropriately.

-iv.
-Respondent's response may include the names of any witnesses or advisors or those may be submitted at a later date, should the case proceed to a hearing.

-v.
-Following the completion of an Investigation, if any, and submission of a written response by the respondent or the deadline to submit a response elapsing without a statement being submitted, the case will be reviewed by the Chair to determine which method will be used to resolve the case as described in Section VIII.

-a.
-If the Chair determines the case should be resolved using administrative resolution, the respondent will be notified of the outcome of the case in writing following the administrative resolution.

-b.
-If the Chair determines the case should be resolved using a hearing or sanctioning panel, the respondent will be notified of the date, time, and place of the hearing or sanctioning panel and an opportunity to submit statements, or other documents in advance of the hearing or the sanctioning panel.
+If the respondent chooses to submit a statement, it must be submitted to the OSCCS within three business days of the initial meeting with OSCCS.
+The respondent may waive the right to this three-day period to request expedited COD action.
+The waiver must be submitted in writing to the OSCCS.
+If an Investigation is conducted, the respondent can submit the written statement within three business days after the Investigation is completed. - iii.
+The respondent will be required to certify that their written response is their own original work and the respondent must cite sources, editors, and collaborators appropriately. - iv.
+Respondent's response may include the names of any witnesses or advisors or those may be submitted at a later date, should the case proceed to a hearing. - v.
+Following the completion of an Investigation, if any, and submission of a written response by the respondent or the deadline to submit a response elapsing without a statement being submitted, the case will be reviewed by the Chair to determine which method will be used to resolve the case as described in Section VIII. - a.
+If the Chair determines the case should be resolved using administrative resolution, the respondent will be notified of the outcome of the case in writing following the administrative resolution. - b.
+If the Chair determines the case should be resolved using a hearing or sanctioning panel, the respondent will be notified of the date, time, and place of the hearing or sanctioning panel and an opportunity to submit additional statements, or other documents in advance of the hearing or the sanctioning panel.
 Hearings will be conducted according to the procedure described in Section IX.
 Sanctioning panels will be conducted according to the procedure described in Section X.

 vi.
-Once the respondent has been notified of the charges, unless the Chair provides an exception, the respondent's academic transcript will not be released either to the respondent or to any third party pending the resolution of the complaint.
+In all cases that progress to a COD hearing or sanctioning panel, unless the Chair provides an exception, the respondent's academic transcript will not be released either to the respondent or to any third party pending the resolution of the complaint.